karthikkumar19/BurgerApp/README.md

             * Authenticated users only able to order burger by this App. ✔️

-            * Anyone can able to Signup with this Appliaction (Open for Everyone). ✔️
+            * Anyone can able to Signup with this Appliaction (Open to Everyone). ✔️

 Future updates is under process. i will update soon.. 🔜